 And with its birth, “love your neighbor as yourself” died.
 Almost none of what I have shared here is centered around the words of Jesus Christ himself who was a humble teacher of acceptance, pacifism and the true nature of love.
 Instead of learning acceptance, we were often told to “hate the sin, not the sinner”, but we weren’t taught a sophisticated way to do this.
 When you are taught that sins like sex before marriage, or abortion, or gay sexuality, or belief in another “right” path to eternal life lead straight to hell, and you truly believe hell exists, you develop an aversion to these actions and anyone who commits them.
 The aversion stews and under the right circumstances, it turns to hate.

 We are currently experiencing these right circumstances.
 Fundamentalist Christians have been lied to.
-We have been used as instruments to further an agenda that is not in line with the teachings of our God.
-We have been told that we are right, that we should be successful, that we should be in political power, that the future depends on us.
+They have been used as instruments to further an agenda that is not in line with the teachings of their God.
+They have been told that they are right, that they should be successful, that they should be in political power, that the future depends on them.
 The fact is, this worldview has been a devastating distraction.
-While we are told from the pulpit and the podium that social issues like abortion and gay marriage are the kinds of policies that are leading to our downfall as a nation, and that the poor with their ungodly lifestyles that led them to poverty are to blame for our high tax rates, the Republican party is robbing us blind by systematically syphoning resources from the middle class.
+While they are told from the pulpit and the podium that social issues like abortion and gay marriage are the kinds of policies that are leading to our downfall as a nation, and that the poor with their ungodly lifestyles that led them to poverty are to blame for our high tax rates, the Republican party is robbing us blind by systematically syphoning resources from the middle class.
 Our middle class.
-We let our religion be used to further the interests of a greedy few who don’t even follow Christ’s teachings.
-They saw our faith as a convenient instrument to gain power and we let them do it.
+They let Christianity be used to further the interests of a greedy few who don’t even follow Christ’s teachings.
+Who saw other people's faith as a convenient instrument to gain power and enrich themselves.